33sandyy/oem-genie/README.md

 - LangChain – Orchestrates the RAG pipeline

-- Chroma / FAISS – Vector database for embeddings
+- Chroma  – Vector database for embeddings

 - HuggingFace Transformers – Embedding and LLM models

-- Flask / Streamlit – Optional interface for chatbot
+- Streamlit – Optional interface for chatbot

 - Docker – Containerization for deployment